v-palacio/templates/cv/README.md

 # CV template
 ### Viviana Palacio.
 2025.

 I created this TeX template based on Nick's CV.
+Either upload .tex and .sty files to your own Overleaf project, or use them to compile locally with pdfLaTeX.
 Some details:
 - References are handled with the flexbib package to generate full citations in line instead of as a separate block at the end of the document.
 - I suggest using JabRef or a reference manager to format all your fields and generate a clean .bib file.